-- B20.
-Whenever visiting the administration area during the competition, all team members shall record a visit by punching a specified device when arriving at the administration area and again immediately before leaving the area. - B21.
-A team shall finish by all of the members reporting together to the designated finish administration area and surrendering their scorecard. - B22.
+- B21.
+Whenever visiting the administration area during the competition, all team members shall record a visit by punching a specified device when arriving at the administration area and again immediately before leaving the area. - B22.
+A team shall finish by all of the members punching a specified finish device at the designated finish area.
+Before the advertised finish time a team may return to the course even if they have already punched the finish device.
+In such a case electronic recording devices shall be reattached to the competitors by a tamper-proof device, such as a wristband.
+The team finish time is the latest time recorded by any team member at the finish. - B23.
 If a competitor wishes to withdraw from a team for any reason, the entire team shall return to an administration area and notify the organisers.
 The original team shall be deemed to have finished the event.
 If a new team is formed it may be admitted to the competition at the discretion of the organisers but no points shall be credited for checkpoints already visited.